RedHatProductSecurity/trestle-bot/docs/tutorials/github.md

 6. Click `Run Workflow`

 Once the workflow job has completed, there will be a new Pull Request containing the files trestlebot generated for the component definition.
-After reviewing the commit changes, the Pull Request can then be merged into the main branch!
+After reviewing the committed changes, the Pull Request can then be merged into the main branch!

 **Congratulations!
 We have successfully created a new trestlebot workspace and have an authoring environment!**